 Dr. George Couse was born in Yarmouth Twp, (Elgin County) on the 20th of October, 1825.
 His parents were John Couse and the former Rachael Ensley.
 His parents were farmers and his siblings were; Mary Ann, Ensley and Elizabeth.

 In 1861, Dr. Couse was working as a surgeon and living in Dunneville, Moulton Twp, Haldimand County with his wife the former Rachel Ostrander and his daughter, Alta Ross Randolph Couse.
 Alta was born on the 7th of November, 1857.

 By 1867, Dr. Couse and his family had moved to Wardsville, Ontario (Middlesex County).
 According to the 1881 census, Dr. Couse was working and living in Glencoe, Ontario and his office was located on the Main Street.
 In 1891, Dr. Couse had an office in Newbury, Ontario but he was believed to be still residing in Middlesex County.
-Dr. Couse lived close to the Kent County border and advertised his medical services in a number of Kent County Business Directories, including the 1895 Farmers and Business Directory, under the Bothwell sub-title.
+Dr. Couse lived close to the Chatham-Kent border and advertised his medical services in a number of Kent County Business Directories, including the 1895 Farmers and Business Directory, under the Bothwell sub-title.
 His name appears on numerous birth and death records as early as 1870.

 Mrs. Couse died on the 4th of May, 1900.
 At the time of her death she resided at Lot #1, Concession 1, Mosa Township (near Wardsville/Newbury).
 Their only child Alta died the following year on the 17th of July (1901).
 On her death record it records Alta’s age as 30 years.
 This is inaccurate, as Alta appears as a 4 year old on the 1861 census.
 Her age would be closer to 45.